pascomnet/documentation/site/content/release-notes/pascom18/_index.en.md

 - Increased security with Firewalls between instances.
 - New users can now be sent e-mail invites from an already configured phone system instance.
 - Snom M700 systems now support LDAP (no TLS, interface must be set to "mixed").
-- Repaired Gateway provisionig via the GUI
+- Repaired Gateway provisioning via the GUI
 - Endpoints can now be added via the User Setup wizard.

 **MODIFICATIONS:**